 Dunne has exhibited nationally through selection for prizes including the Jacaranda Acquisitive Drawing Award, Marie Ellis Drawing Award, and the Lyn McCrea Drawing Prize.
 Their work has been curated into exhibitions such as Utopia Tropicae: Spirit of The North at Perc Tucker Regional Gallery in 2018, and has been acquired by institutions such as Rockhampton Museum of Art, Queensland College of Art Print Collection, Gladstone Regional Art Gallery and Museum Collection and Central Queensland University Collection.

 Dunne completed a Bachelor of Fine Art at Queensland College of Art in 2012 and a Postgraduate Diploma of Education at Queensland University of Technology in 2014.
-They are passionate about high quality arts and learning experiences for people in rural and regional areas and have worked as a secondary visual art teacher, an artist-in-residence in kindergartens and schools, and facilitated workshops for learners of all ages around Queensland.
+They are passionate about high quality arts and learning experiences for people in rural and regional areas and have worked as an arts worker in art galleries, a secondary visual art teacher, an artist-in-residence in kindergartens and schools, and facilitated workshops for learners of all ages around Queensland.